Selenge Erdene-Ochir: Early life

 Named after the Selenge River, she was born December 30, 1987, in Erdenet, Mongolia.
 She was the youngest daughter of Erdene-Ochir (father) and Khadbaatar (Mother).
 Her sister Baigal, named after Lake Baikal, was born in Irkutsk.
-Selenge's family moved to Ulaanbaatar when she 7, where she lived in the "Zhukovsky" area named after Georgy Zhukov.
+Selenge's family moved to Ulaanbaatar when she was 7, where she lived in the "Zhukovsky" area named after Georgy Zhukov.
 In 2005, she graduated from Russian high school "Iskra".
 She graduated from the university of "Tsakhim" Technology school in Program Engineering in 2010.
 She moved to Los Angeles, California with her boyfriend in 2011, and studied forensics.
 In 2013 she studied fashion design at the local university "Urlakh Erdem" in Ulaanbaatar.

 Her modelling career began at age 9 when she joined a local modeling course.
 Her teacher, former model "Baigali", who's a namesake to Baigal, was introduced to her by her elder sister, who was also one of his students as well.
 She entered her first modeling contest at age 12 where she was nominated as "Potential" at local model contest called "Unsgeljin" (Cinderella) in 2002.